ponylang/ponyup/README.md

 Simple scripts for installing the Pony compiler on various platforms

 ## TODO
-- More platforms
+- CLI
-- Test all the things
+- Test stdlib for all dependencies
+- All major Linux distributions
+- Automated tests
+- Non-Linux platforms
+- x86 and Arm
+- Tune installations